-Through Moses the Lord had said, "Thou shalt not hate thy brother in thine heart. . . .
-Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbor as thyself."
+Through Moses the Lord had said, "Thou shall not hate thy brother in your heart. . . .
+Thou shall not avenge, nor bear any grudge against the children of thy people, but you shall love thy neighbor as thyself."
 Leviticus 19:17, 18.
 The truths which Christ presented were the same that had been taught by the prophets, but they had become obscured through hardness of heart and love of sin.

-The Saviour's words revealed to His hearers the fact that, while they were condemning others as [56] transgressors, they were themselves equally guilty; for they were cherishing malice and hatred.
+The Savior's words revealed to His hearers the fact that, while they were condemning others as transgressors, they were themselves equally guilty; for they were cherishing malice and hatred.
 Across the sea from the place where they were assembled was the country of Bashan, a lonely region, whose wild gorges and wooded hills had long been a favorite lurking ground for criminals of all descriptions.
 Reports of robbery and murder committed there were fresh in the minds of the people, and many were zealous in denouncing these evildoers.
 At the same time they were themselves passionate and contentious; they cherished the most bitter hatred of their Roman oppressors and felt themselves at liberty to hate and despise all other peoples, and even their own countrymen who did not in all things conform to their ideas.
-In all this they were violating the law which declares, "Thou shalt not kill."
+In all this they were violating the law which declares, "Thou shall not kill."

 The spirit of hatred and revenge originated with Satan, and it led him to put to death the Son of God.
 Whoever cherishes malice or unkindness is cherishing the same spirit, and its fruit will be unto death.
 In the revengeful thought the evil deed lies enfolded, as the plant in the seed.
-"Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him."
+"Whosoever hates his brother is a murderer: and you know that no murderer hath eternal life abiding in him."
 1 John 3:15.
 "Whosoever shall say to his brother, Raca [vain fellow], shall be in danger of the council."
 In the gift of His Son for our redemption, God has shown how high a value He places upon every human soul, and He gives to no man liberty to speak contemptuously of another.
-We shall see faults and weaknesses in those about us, but God claims every soul as His property--His by creation, and doubly His as purchased [57] by the precious blood of Christ.
+We shall see faults and weaknesses in those about us, but God claims every soul as His property - His by creation, and doubly His as purchased by the precious blood of Christ.
 All were created in His image, and even the most degraded are to be treated with respect and tenderness.
 God will hold us accountable for even a word spoken in contempt of one soul for whom Christ laid down His life.

-"Who maketh thee to differ from another? and what hast thou that thou didst not receive? now if thou didst receive it, why dost thou glory, as if thou hadst not received it?"
-"Who art thou that judgest another man's servant? to his own master he standeth or falleth."
+"Who makes thee to differ from another? and what has you that you did not receive? now if you did receive it, why does you glory, as if you had not received it?"
+"Who art you that judges another man's servant? to his own master he stands or falls."
 1 Corinthians 4:7; Romans 14:4.
 "Whosoever shall say, Thou fool, shall be in danger of the hell of fire."
-R.V.
+RV.
 In the Old Testament the word "fool" is used to designate an apostate, or one who has abandoned himself to wickedness.
 Jesus says that whoever shall condemn his brother as an apostate or a despiser of God shows that he himself is worthy of the same condemnation.